laravel/docs/cashier-paddle.md

 Cashier emits a `Laravel\Cashier\Events\WebhookReceived` event when a webhook is received, and a `Laravel\Cashier\Events\WebhookHandled` event when a webhook was handled by Cashier.
 Both events contain the full payload of the Paddle webhook.

 You can optionally also override the default, built-in webhook route by setting the `CASHIER_WEBHOOK` env variable in your `.env` file.
-Note that this needs to be the full url to your webhook route and needs to match the one set in your Paddle control panel:
+Note that this needs to be the full URL to your webhook route and needs to match the one set in your Paddle control panel:

     CASHIER_WEBHOOK=https://example.com/my-paddle-webhook-url